-- ing (3) Reaction Pressure (4) Holding (5) Releasing (6) Manual Applying. - (1) Released Position.
+(1) Released Position.
 See figure 9-13.
-The pedal return spring and the valve return spring hold the push rod and attached air valve so that the air valve is held clear of the floating control valve.
-At the same time, the valve diaphragm spring holds the floating control valve against its annular seat on the power piston, thereby closing the passage connected to manifold vacuum.
+The air valve return spring holds the push rod and attached air valve so that the air valve is held clear of the floating control valve.
+At the same time, the control valve return spring holds the floating control valve against its annular seat on the power piston, thereby closing the passage connected to manifold vacuum.